Diane Kruger: Personal life

-Kruger is fluent in German, English and French.
+Kruger is trilingual, being fluent in German, English, and French.
 Additionally, she studied Latin in school for eight years, though she does not speak it.

 Kruger has stated that she has a fear of horses and will not take part in any films that require her to ride or interact with horses, revealing that she has given up roles in the past because of this.
 Her fear stems from having been previously thrown off the animals by accident.

-In 1999, she began dating French actor and director Guillaume Canet.
-They were married on 1 September 2001.
+In 1999, she began dating Guillaume Canet.
+They were married in September 2001.
 They acted together in Joyeux Noël (2005) and divorced in 2006.
 Kruger said that the marriage was unsuccessful because their careers had kept them in different parts of the world.

 From 2006 to 2016, she was in a relationship with actor Joshua Jackson.

 In 2015, Kruger met actor Norman Reedus on the set of Sky.
 The two were first seen together as a couple in July 2016.
 In November 2018, Kruger gave birth to their daughter, her first and his second child.
+She sold her fourth-floor apartment in the Parisian neighborhood of Saint-Germain to Karl Lagerfeld when she learned she was pregnant because it did not have an elevator.

+Kruger has predominantly hyperactive-impulsive ADHD and has been taking medication for the condition since childhood.

 Kruger is a US green card holder.